Government encourages businesses to review the ombudsman

 The review will take into consideration how the Ombudsman responded to the recommendations of the 2017 review.
 This includes the delivery of new functions since that time period.

-The review will also consider the need for any legislative or administrative improvements to support the Ombudsman while they assist owners in rebuilding their businesses after the pandemic.
+There will also be a consideration towards the need for any legislative or administrative improvements on the office of the Ombudsman’s part.
+This is to support the Ombudsman while they assist owners in rebuilding their businesses after the pandemic.

-The review is a statutory requirement and is due to be completed every four years.
+The independent review is a statutory requirement and is due to be completed every four years.

 PSM Carmel McGregor has been appointed to lead the review on the Ombudsman since she has held a number of senior executive positions in the public service.
 Likewise, she has significant expertise in public sector reform and service delivery.